zalilias/aft-blueprints/docs/getting-started.md

 Check all the available patterns at [Patterns](./patterns.md){:target="_blank"} section.
 They all have different components and architectures, from single-region landing zone to multi-region with centralized network inspection.
 Choose the right one for your needs, but keep in mind that depending on the pattern, the final cost of the environment may be higher or lower.

-## Understanding the Landing Zone parameters
+## Understanding Landing Zone parameters

 To automate the deployment of a landing zone, the patterns leverage [AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html) (SSM) parameters to guide the creation of resources across a multi-account environment.
 The following content outlines the specific parameters that are created in each account for this purpose.

 **AFT management account:**

+- `/org/core/accounts/ct-log-archive`:  Control Tower Log Archive Account Id.
+- `/org/core/accounts/ct-security-tooling`:  Control Tower Security Tooling Account Id.
 - `/org/core/accounts/network`:  Network Account Id.
 - `/org/core/accounts/backup`: Backup Account Id.
 - `/org/core/accounts/identity`: Identity Account Id.